 In addition, controlled substances are also subject to regulations governing manufacturing, labeling, packaging, testing, dispensing, production and procurement quotas, recordkeeping, reporting, handling, shipment and disposal.
-These regulations increase the personnel needs and the expense associated with development and commercialization of Xtampza, the Nucynta Products, and product candidates that include controlled substances.
+These regulations increase the personnel needs and the expense associated with development and commercialization of our products and product candidates that include controlled substances.
 The DEA and some states conduct periodic inspections of registered establishments that handle controlled substances.

-Failure to obtain and maintain required registrations or to comply with any applicable regulations could delay or preclude us from developing and commercializing Xtampza, the Nucynta Products, and product candidates that contain controlled substances and subject us to enforcement action.
+Failure to obtain and maintain required registrations or to comply with any applicable regulations could delay or preclude us from developing and commercializing our products and product candidates that contain controlled substances and subject us to enforcement action.
 The DEA may seek civil penalties, refuse to renew necessary registrations or initiate proceedings to revoke those registrations.
 In some circumstances, violations could lead to criminal proceedings.
 Because of their restrictive nature, these regulations could limit commercialization of our products containing controlled substances.